Graduation sugar cookies are a huge hit at graduation parties.

 Graduation sugar cookies can steal the show from the prominent and beautiful cake.
 If you have the right (and delicious) sugar cookie recipe--grab the recipe my customers crave for free--grads will eat these cookies up like lightning!

-Here is a fun video of graduation sugar cookies for a girl that I did.
+Here is my fun video of graduation sugar cookies for a girl.
 Enjoy!

 Let's get you my SUPERIOR royal icing (also called sugar cookie icing) if you haven't already downloaded it already.
 Once you make it, you will see why it is superior to other recipes.
 It outlines, floods, and makes fine details and flowers that hold their shape perfectly.
 Once the icing is dry, you can stack the bagged cookies, and even ship them!

 If you want an alternative to this icing, I tried several glaze recipes online.
 One that stands above the others is this one.
 I've made it also into a free download for you.
 When I have to make icing due to allergies, this is the one I now use.

 These cookies below were created using edible cookie images of the old cars and the local bulldog mascot on the diplomas and caps.

 For the fine writing, I used edible food color markers.
 I wrote a page on a 7-comparison test of different markers.
 See it here.

 I'm crazy about the Nomeca brand edible markers.
 I'm literally in my 5th year of using the original set I bought through Amazon.
 It's crazy.
 So well worth it, as well as very affordable for 13 long markers!

 As an Amazon Associate, I earn from qualifying purchases.
 This means no cost to you but I may receive a small commission when you click on the link below and make a purchase.

 I am proud to offer you affiliate links.